ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers.
-Mostly cloudy.
+         <h3>Today</h3>Partly sunny.
 High near 70, with temperatures falling to around 68 in the afternoon.
-South wind
+South southwest wind 7 to 10 mph, with
-         3 to 10 mph, with gusts as high as 18 mph.
-Chance of precipitation is 40%.<br></div>
+         gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers before 3am, then showers and thunderstorms likely.
+         <h3>Tonight</h3>A chance of rain showers between 8pm and 3am, then showers and thunderstorms.
 Mostly cloudy, with a low around 56.
 South southeast
          wind around 6 mph.
-Chance of precipitation is 70%.<br></div>
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">